santoshsur/learn-python/README.md

 learn-python
 ============

-This is my project to learn python
+These is my projct to learn python